 Some equivalent qualifications and the current typical offer conditions in terms of UCAS Tariff points are detailed in the undergraduate prospectus.

-For students whose first language is not English a pass in an approved test in English is needed, e.g. the International English Language Testing Service (IELTS 6.5) and the Test of English as a Foreign Language (TOEFL 720, including written component of 550 or above).
+For students whose first language is not English, a pass in an approved test in English is needed, e.g. the International English Language Testing Service (IELTS), with a minimum of 6.0 and with no component below 5.5, or accepted equivalent test.
+Full details of entry requirements are published by course on the Leeds Trinity website.

-Undergraduates need to have 6.0 overall in their IELTS with no component less than 5.5.

 Applications are welcome from those with few or no formal qualifications.
 Any previous relevant work experience and learning will be assessed and, where appropriate, accredited as part of the application process.
-Please see the University's Assessment of Prior Learning (APL) procedures.
+Please see Leeds Trinity's Principles and Guidelines for the Recognition of Prior Learning.